A Brief Guide to AWS EC2 Pricing

 Dedicated Hosts and Instances Pricing

-- Dedicated Host (m5.large, US East): Around $1.86 per hour.
+- Dedicated Host (m5.large, US East): Around $1.86 per hour for the entire physical server.

-- Dedicated Instance (c5.large, US East): Around $0.108 per hour + $2 per hour for tenancy.
+- Dedicated Instance (c5.large, US East): Around $0.108 per hour per instance, plus a $2 per hour dedicated tenancy fee per region.

 Additional Pricing Considerations